The Vegan & Vegetarian Guide to Reykjavik

 Mandi

-Entrance of Mandi at Ingolfstorg in Reykjavik
+Entrance of Mandi at Ingolfstorg in Reykjavik, featuring a maroon, white, and black exterior.

 For the best hummus plate in town at the oddest hours, head over to Mandi to pick up a vegan snack on the go.
 There, you can find very good, reasonably priced Syrian food – a local favorite.